 Tuscany is a much larger region than many people realize, and it encompasses many different wine regions and climate types.
 The one thing most regions have in common is the selection of grape varietals.
-In general, Sangiovese is the dominant red varietal, and Trebbiano is the dominant white varietal.
-The northwest of Tuscany is mountainous and is famous for the beautiful Apuan Alps, the San Pellegrino water source, and for the marble quarries that Michelangelo himself used to visit for his sculptures (which came from the village of Massa Carrara, a village that still quarries marble today!)
-The climate in the north is continental with hot summers and freezing winters.
+Sangiovese is the dominant red varietal, and Trebbiano is the dominant white varietal.
+The northwest of Tuscany is mountainous and is famous for the beautiful Apuan Alps, the San Pellegrino water source, and the marble quarries that Michelangelo himself used to visit for his sculptures (which came from the village of Massa Carrara, a village that still quarries marble today!)
+The climate in the north is continental, with hot summers and freezing winters.
 Also, in Northern Tuscany, Lucca’s medieval walled town is one of the most beautiful destinations in Italy.
 Wine is made in the hills around Lucca, going towards a village called Montecarlo, and the wine road is called the Strada del Vino Colline Lucchesi e Montecarlo.

 Colline Pisane & Chianti Classico